 15. Blue Cream Point Ragdoll Cat

-These Ragdoll cats have cold white bodies with deep slate gray points that are mottled with cream.
-Chest and belly fur is lighter in color.
-Their bodies may also become mottled as the cat matures.
-The nose and paw pads can be slate gray color, flesh or coral and might have some mottling.
+These Ragdoll cats have cold white bodies with deep slate gray points mottled with cream.
+The chest and belly fur is lighter in color, and their bodies may also become mottled as the cat matures.
+The nose and paw pads can be slate gray in color, flesh, or coral and might have some mottling.

 16. Lilac Cream Point Ragdoll Cat

-The lilac cream-point Ragdoll will have pure white bodies with gray points in a cold tone.
+The lilac cream-point Ragdoll has a pure white body with gray points in a cold tone.
 Their points are a frosty gray with pink tones.
-This is overlaid with cream mottled patches.
+This is overlaid with cream-mottled patches.
 Their nose and pad paws are flesh or coral pink and might have some mottling.

 Tortie-Lynx Point Ragdolls

 Now the Tortie Lynx points!
-These blend plenty of different colors into one beautiful coat color, combining the best of Tortie and Lynx patterns in one.
-If you’re trying to figure out what color your Ragdoll falls into, Tortie Lynx points look more like Lynx-pointed Ragdolls than Tortie-point Ragdolls.
+These blend many colors into one beautiful coat color, combining the best Tortie and Lynx patterns.
+If you’re trying to determine what color your Ragdoll falls into, Tortie Lynx points look more like Lynx-pointed Ragdolls than Tortie-point Ragdolls.

 17. Seal Tortie Lynx Point Ragdoll Cat

 These Ragdoll cats have fawn to pale cream bodies that can have stripes and ticks in the pale colors of their points.
-Their points themselves have a dark brown undertone with both bars and mottling in red or red and cream overlaying this base color.
+Their points have a dark brown undertone and mottling in red or red and cream overlaying the base color.
 Their nose leather and paw pads can be a range of colors, from seal brown to pink.

 18. Chocolate Tortie Lynx Point Ragdoll Cat

 Chocolate Tortie Lynx-pointed Ragdolls have ivory bodies with milk chocolate-colored points.
 These points have paler barring and an overlay of mottling in red or both red and cream.
-Their nose leather and paw pads can be seen in a wide range of colors, including cinnamon, pink, flesh-colored, or mottled.
+Their nose leather and paw pads can be seen in various colors, including cinnamon, pink, flesh-colored, or mottled.

 Cream-Lynx Point Ragdolls

-Cream Lynx-point Ragdoll cats have Tabby or Lynx style barring and ticking across their points and sometimes their bodies as well.
+Cream Lynx-point Ragdoll cats have Tabby or Lynx style barring and ticking across their points and sometimes their bodies.
 On their points, this is overlaid with cream mottles.
 They look more like pure Lynx-pointed Ragdolls than Tortie-pointed Ragdolls.

 19. Blue-Cream Lynx Point Ragdoll Cat

-The blue cream Lynx-pointed Ragdoll will have platinum to blue-white fur across their bodies with gray-blue points.
-These points are overlaid with both barring and cream mottling.
+The blue-cream Lynx-pointed Ragdoll have platinum to blue-white fur across their bodies with gray-blue points.
+These points are overlaid with barring and cream mottling.
 Their nose leather and paw pads can be a range of colors, including slate, mottled, or pink.

 20. Lilac Cream Lynx Point Ragdoll Cat